nwcourses/nwcourses.github.io/COM421/week7.md

-# Week 7: Algorithms Introduction
+# Topic 7: Algorithms Introduction

 We are now going to start looking at *algorithms*.
 An algorithm is, as we have seen, a clearly-defined solution to a particular problem, which follows